Seddryck/ERMine/README.md

 Nullable attributes must postfix the sql-type with an interrogation point (?).
 An alternative notation is "NULL".
 Multivalued attributes are noted with a cardinal (#).
 Derivated attributes are noted with a percentage (%).
+Formula for implementation of derivated attribyes must be specified between the curly braces and percentages symbols ({% ... %})

 # Relationships